Quicklinks

 • Never run an automobile until exhaust pipe has been cleared of snow.

-• Make sure backup generators are well ventilated.
+• Make sure backup generators are well-ventilated and outdoors.

 • Take your time shoveling.
 Avoid overexertion.